 SausageTree

 Lalbhagh has India’s biggest collection of tropical plants.
 It also houses trees from all over the world.
 One among them is the Sausage Tree.
-The sausage tree grows insub-Saharan tropical Africa and as far south as South Africa.
+The sausage tree grows in sub-Saharan tropical Africa and as far south as South Africa.
 It is a tall tree with beautiful bell-shaped flowers and smooth grey bark.
 The flowers open only at night.
 Bats and hawk-moths pollinate them.
-The tree bears a fruit that grows up to 0.60 metres long, weighs about 6.80 kg and resembles a sausage.
+The tree bears a fruit that grows up to 0.60 m long, weighs about 6.80 kg and resembles a sausage.
 It is used as an ornamental tree in the USA, parts of South-East Asia and Australia.

-Going Round Botanical Gardens
+Going Round Lalbhagh Gardens

 White Silk Cotton Tree